-Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site Thin-lobed horkelia Horkelia tenuiloba None None 1B Broadleafed upland forest, chaparral, valley and foothill grassland; usually in mesic areas.
-Unlikely: the site does not provide suitable habitat for thin-lobed horkelia; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 4.5 miles northeast of the site.
+Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site Thin-lobed horkelia Horkelia tenuiloba None None 1B Broad-leafed upland forest, chaparral, valley and foothill grassland; usually in mesic areas.
+Unlikely: the site does not provide suitable habitat for thin-lobed horkelia.
+The site is also below the elevation range of this species (CNPS, 2021).The nearest occurrence of this species in the CNDDB (2021) search area is approximately 4.5 miles northeast of the site.
 Legenere Legenere limosa None None 1B Vernal pools.
 Unlikely: there are no vernal pools or seasonal wetlands in the project site.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 9.5 miles northwest of the project site.
+The nearest occurrence of legenere in the CNDDB (2021) search area is approximately 8.5 miles northwest of the project site.
 Jepson's leptosiphon Leptosiphon jepsonii None None 1B Chaparral, cismontane woodland.
-Unlikely: the site does not provide suitable habitat for Jepson's leptosiphon; the site is also below the elevation range of this species (CNPS, 2020) The nearest occurrence of this species in the CNDDB (2020) search area is approximately 8.5 miles northwest of the site.
-Cobb Mountain lupine Lupinus sericatus None None 1B Chaparral, cismontane woodland, lower montane coniferous forest.
-Unlikely: the site does not provide suitable habitat for Cobb Mountain lupine; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of Cobb Mountain lupine in the CNDDB (2020) search area is approximately 5.5 miles northeast of the site.
+Unlikely: the site does not provide suitable habitat for Jepson's leptosiphon.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 7 miles northwest of the site.
+Cobb Mountain Iupine Lupinus sericatus None None 1B Chaparral, cismontane woodland, lower montane coniferous forest.
+Unlikely: the site does not provide suitable habitat for Cobb Mountain lupine.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 5 miles northeast of the site.
 Oval-leaved viburnum Viburnum ellipticum None None 2 Chaparral, cismontane woodland, and lower montane coniferous forest.
-Unlikely: the site does not contain suitable habitat for this species.
-The site is also well below the known elevation range of oval-leaved viburnum (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is a record from 1914 for which the precise location is not known.
-It is mapped in the CNDDB in a broad area just northeast of the site.
+Unlikely: the site does not contain suitable habitat for oval-leaved viburnum.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 1 mile northeast of the site.
+Birds Northern spotted owl Strix occidentalis caurina т Т N/A Mixed aged stands of old growth and mature trees; usually damp, dense, shaded forests.
+Occasionally found in younger forests.
+Unlikely: the site does not provide suitable habitat for this species.
+There are no occurrences of northern spotted owl in the CNDDB (2021) search area.